 - Shop around: Dealer service centers are usually spotless, filled with master mechanics and have state of the art equipment.
 This all equates to a high expense for the dealership that is then passed down to you, the consumer.
 Sometimes you can get the same service at smaller locations for a lower price, so if you are forced to pay for repairs out-of-pocket, make sure to get quotes for the same repairs elsewhere.

 Dealership online features

 An auto dealership’s website is great to look over before visiting the dealership in person.
 Interested buyers can find information on inventory, pricing, vehicle features, financing options, daily specials and more.
 Vehicle owners can even schedule service appointments or order parts online.

-- Schedule service: Vehicle owners can visit a dealership’s website and schedule a time for their vehicle to be serviced.
-The online scheduling process typically involves filling out the vehicle's make, model and year; the type of service needed; and picking an available time slot on the dealership’s calendar.
+- Schedule service: Vehicle owners can visit a dealership’s website and schedule a time for their vehicle's servicing.
+The online scheduling process typically involves filling out the vehicle's make, model and year; the type of service needed; and, picking an available time slot on the dealership’s calendar.

 - Loan applications: Many dealerships offer interested buyers the opportunity to apply for a loan online.
 They can fill out an application that includes their contact information, vehicle request information and social security number.
 Consumers should make sure the website is secured by looking for an encryption lock icon.

 - Online shopping: Auto dealerships typically have their new and used inventory online.
 Customers can search by make, model, body style, year and price range then look at multiple photos of each vehicle along with a list of features for each one.
 Interested buyers can chat live with a representative from the dealership and ask them any questions that come up while they are browsing.

 Most people expect to be taken advantage of at an auto dealership, but this does not need to happen.
 If you understand which options dealers are offering on top of the vehicle, you can decide whether they are trying to upsell, cross-sell, or give you a handy addition to your purchase.